 5 Ways to Attract More Customers With Eco-Friendly Practices

-Being an environmentally friendly business is perceived as an inconvenient and costly endeavor, but don’t be fooled by what the industry is telling you.
-Now more than ever, being eco-friendly is a great way to cut costs and preserve the environment, and consumers are noticing.
+Being an environmentally friendly business is perceived as an inconvenient and costly endeavor.
+But don’t be fooled by what the industry is telling you.
+Now more than ever, being eco-friendly is a great way to cut costs and preserve the environment.
+Not only that, but consumers are noticing which businesses are making the effort.

-As consumer trends skew more and more towards the environmentally conscious, businesses in food service have a great opportunity to capitalize on the demand and expectation for socially responsible products, services, and business practices.
+Consumer trends are skewing more and more towards being environmentally conscious.
+As they do, businesses in food service have a great opportunity to capitalize on that demand.
+There is an expectation for socially responsible products, services, and business practices.

 Here’s five ways that you can become an eco-friendly business and appeal to your more environmentally conscious consumers: